ossu/computer-science/coursepages/intro-programming/README.md

 ### Fixes

 1. If you're doing the BeautifulSoup4 lesson, there is an issue with Python 3.10+ that will give you an error referencing the Collections library.
 We have a fix for you.
-We don't expect you to understand it, just put this in front of your code, in the imports block:
+We don't expect you to understand it, just put this in front of your code in the imports block:

 ```python
 import collections